 Getting Around British Virgin Islands

-You'll probably get on a boat at least once during your vacation -- either because that's the way you arrived in the British Virgin Islands or that's the way you traveled amongst them.
+You'll probably get on a boat at least once during your vacation – either because that's the way you arrived in the British Virgin Islands or that's the way you traveled among them.
 And fortunately, there are plenty of on-the-water options.
 Ferries travel between Tortola and Virgin Gorda as well as to the U.S. Virgin Islands, plus there's also a ferry link between Tortola and Jost Van Dyke and Peter Island.
 Keep in mind that there are two docks in Tortola, one on the West End and one in Road Town.
 If you have a mind to splurge, you can also charter your own boat for transport to and from surrounding islands and cays.

-|Car||It's possible and convenient to rent a car on the larger islands of Virgin Gorda and Tortola.
+It's possible and convenient to rent a car on the larger islands of Virgin Gorda and Tortola.
 On Virgin Gorda you can find agencies across from the yacht harbor; in Tortola, the agencies are located outside Road Town near the ferryboat dock.
-You'll need a valid driver's license but not a $10 temporary BVI permit, that is, if you're staying less than 30 days.
-Remember to drive on the left, and keep your eyes peeled for potholes, blind curves, and maybe even a few cows, roosters and iguanas.|
+You'll need a valid driver's license.
+Remember to drive on the left, and keep your eyes peeled for potholes, blind curves and maybe even a few cows, roosters and iguanas, especially on Anegada.

 Taxis are a hassle-free way to move around most of the islands.
 There are stands near the ferry docks and at the airports, but hotels on the more developed islands are willing to call one for you.
 The cabbies are obviously better prepared to navigate the island than you will be, but they're also pretty good tour guides.
-There is, however, some expense involved -- some sites report that you'll pay about $20 to $30 for a one-way trip from the hotel areas to top sites like Cane Garden Bay on Tortola.
-Fares are per destination, not per person, so it's best to travel in groups and to negotiate your price before accepting the ride.|
+There is, however, some expense involved.
+Each island or cay has different taxi rates: You can check BVI Tourism's website to get an idea on what the price for your destination might run.
+Keep in mind that the price is determined by the distance traveled and the number of persons in the vehicle.

 For cheap transportation to well-known tourist spots, you can take an open-air safari bus.
 They hold approximately 20 people and charge between $2 and $5 for a one-way trip from the ferry dock to a popular spot like The Baths of Virgin Gorda.
 This is an especially efficient option if you're just visiting an island for one day.
 Van-type buses, most often seen on Tortola, are less practical if you're just generally trying to move around town.
-They'll cost between $7 and $40 for the first passenger and between $5 and $25 for each additional person in your party.
-There are also extra fees for luggage.